Mandore Express: History

 When introduced in 1983, the train used to run on Meter Gauge – Mainline between & and Meter Gauge - Jodhpur branch line.
 Covering the distance in 13 hrs 00 mins running at 47.55 km/h and was the 3rd fastest train in the route.
 The train used to share rake with the MG Suryanagri Express in MG era.
 This was changed in BG era & now Ashram Express shares rake with this train.

 Importance

 In 1986, on a trip back from Jaipur to Delhi, both esteemed film directors Satyajit Ray & Subhash Ghai travelled together in this very train.
 Subhash Ghai was travelling to Dehradun to visit another legend, writer & novelist Ruskin Bond after finishing a movie shoot in Jaipur.
-Satyajit Ray was going back to Kolkata(then Calcutta) after meeting with Jaipur Royal Family as their guest.
+Satyajit Ray was going back to Kolkata (then Calcutta) after meeting with Jaipur Royal Family as their guest.

 Rake sharing

-The train shares its rake with 12915 / 12916 Ashram Express.
+No more rake sharing.
+It was rake sharing with 12915/12916 Ashram Express.